-The School of Business is home of some of the most active and dynamic student clubs and organizations.
-Opportunities are available for those who are majoring, minoring, or those interested in entering the School of Business.
+The School of Business is home of some of the most active and dynamic student clubs, which are open to all students interested in business.
+Honor societies are available for those who are majoring in the School of Business.

 AMA is sponsored by the Puget Sound Chapter of the National American Marketing Association.
 AMA helps foster connections between students and the university, as well as local professionals.
 Hosting campus activities, studying businesses and networking with professionals in the area allows students to learn and apply marketing techniques.
 Membership is open to students of all disciplines.
 Meetings and speakers often occur on Wednesdays at 7:00pm in Morken 137.
 Please visit the AMA Facebook page for schedule and announcements of upcoming events.